 I visited the South Chilcotin a few years ago to hunt mule deer in the rut during the first week of December.
 A guide and I spent each day driving from one vantage to another, glassing for deer, and hiking up ridges and low mountains.
 We saw deer, plenty of them, probably a hundred in fact, but I was locked in, trying to find a record-book buck.
 I passed up several legal four-point bucks before the end of the trip neared.
 On the final full day, near last light, I spotted a giant and hiked up the ridge to find it.

 British Columbia produces some of the largest mule deer in the world, and the rugged South Chilcotin Mountains, ranging northwest from Lillooet, are a premier place to hunt this challenging species.
 The Chilcotin’s rugged terrain, including wide swaths of roadless habitat above 1,981 metres (6,500 feet), means these deer don’t come easy.
-The Chilcotin also offers hunts for California bighorn sheep, moose, wolf, cougar and black bear.
+The Chilcotin also offers hunts for California bighorn sheep, goat, moose, wolf, cougar and black bear.

 Hunting in the early season involves hiking into the alpine, as the lack of access roads does not allow for ATVs.
 Although physically demanding, it helps to protect the resource by limiting the number of people who can handle the trip.
 September hunts by horseback can be even more old-fashioned: securing your gear to a packhorse and camping in mountain meadows full of trickling streams and wildflowers.
 The alpine view of the valleys below showcases turquoise-blue glacial streams and mountainsides coloured green and red from copper and iron ore.